usydtechlab/deadly-science/Readme.md

 ## CS-42-3 DeadlyScience

 This project is for the DeadlyScience Project which is aimmed at to set up a website where rural students can get in touch with scientists.
+Because we didn't deploy this project to the cloud yet due to the limited time, so we use intranet penetration instead.
+If you need an external user test, please contact us by Slack or send an email to wanglundi@gmail.com, We will reply as soon as possible！

 #### Environment